Streamlined-Turing/streamlined_fe/README.md

 3. `bundle install`
 4. To run this server, enter `rails s`
 5. Open a browser window and go to http://localhost:3000 to start viewing and adding media to your user lists!
-6. To run the testing suite, run `bundle exec rspec`

 Pull down the [Backend repo](https://github.com/Streamlined-Turing/streamlined_be).
 Set up instructions are in that repository's README.

 ## Deployment

-This project is hosted on [ ]
+This project is hosted [here](https://evening-spire-52687.herokuapp.com/).

 ## Built With
 ```